DeclanChidlow/legal/Acceptable Usage Policy.md

 - **Promoting, encouraging or glorifying self-harm or suicide**

-  This includes any content that pushes people to cut or injure themselves; that embraces eating disorders such as anorexia or bulimia; or that encourages people to commit suicide as opposed to referring them to the correct treatment and help.
+  This includes any content that encourages people to cut or otherwise injure themselves; that embraces eating disorders such as anorexia or bulimia; or that encourages people to commit suicide as opposed to referring them to the correct treatment and help.
 If you notice someone in need of urgent help, _please contact your local authorities_.

-- **Promoting, organising or engaging in illegal behaviour on platform**
+- **Promoting off-platform content that violates our acceptable usage policy**

   TODO

-- **Promoting off-platform content that violates our acceptable usage policy**
+- **Promoting, organising or engaging in illegal behaviour on platform**

   TODO

-- **Sharing any deemed illegal**
+- **Sharing any content deemed illegal**

-  This includes - but is not limited to - sharing any pornography that is subject to legal age restrictions, pornography that depicts minors, revenge pornography, the selling or facilitating the usage of illegal drugs, extortion or blackmail.
+  This includes, but is not limited to, sharing any pornography that is subject to legal age restrictions, pornography that depicts minors, revenge pornography, the selling or facilitating the usage of illegal drugs, extortion or blackmail.

   Information about our jurisdictions are provided at the bottom of this document.